pengowray/myna/README.md

 Notes:
 * Other sounds are ignored: R, W, H, Y (as in yolk), and vowels
-* Double letters are treated as a single letter (as it's based on pronunciation)
+* Double letters are treated as a single letter (as it's based on pronunciation not spelling)
+* Unlike the Major memory system, there is no /r/ (more on this below)

 ## Usage Example